Content Localization: What It Is and How It Helps Build Global Engagement

 Better Engagement and Conversions

-Customers prefer when a business engages with them in their own language.
-As such, localizing content can encourage better engagement and lead to more conversions and revenue.
+Customers prefer when businesses engage with them in their own language, leading to better engagement and more conversions.

 Content localisation doesn’t just speak to language but should exhibit a deep understanding of the audience’s unique needs and interests.
 A smart localisation strategy is a nuanced spectrum of considerations and modifications for making content assets fit for local markets.